SwissDataScienceCenter/renku/docs/admin/index.rst

 .. toctree::
    :maxdepth: 1

-   Troublesooting a Renku deployment <troubleshooting>
+   Troubleshooting a RenkuLab deployment <troubleshooting>

 **Note**.
 For deployments with existing GitLab and/or Keycloak, the post-install jobs need to be deleted manually in order for the Helm deployment to succeed.

 4. Post deployment configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After Renku has been deployed you can make some post deployment configurations.
+After RenkuLab has been deployed you can make some post deployment configurations.

 GitLab deployed as part of Renku
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^